MewsSystems/gitbook-connector-api/guidelines/responses.md

 ## Content-type

-The API responds with `Content-Type` set to `application/json` and JSON content in body.
-In case of 204 response, the `Content-Type` header is not set and response body is empty.
+The API responds with `Content-Type` set to `application/json`, and with JSON content in the body.
+In case of a 204 response (see [Request minimal response](requests.md#request-minimal-response)), the `Content-Type` header is _not_ set and the response body is empty.

 ## Response codes

-In case of success, the HTTP status code is either 200 and the content contains result according to the call, or the client may opt-in to receive 204 code.
+In case of success, the HTTP status code is normally 200 and the content contains the result according to the nature of the request.
+The client may opt-in to instead receive HTTP status code 204 in certain circumstances, see [Request minimal response](requests.md#request-minimal-response).
 In case of error, there are multiple HTTP status codes for different types of errors.

 * **200 OK**
   * Success response.
-The content contains the result according to the call.
+The content contains the result according to the nature of the request.
 * **204 No Content**
   * Success response, the content is empty.
-Clients can opt-in to receive this response code by setting the `Prefer` header to `return=minimal` in the request; see [Request minimal response](requests.md#request-minimal-response).
+Clients can opt-in to receive this response code, see [Request minimal response](requests.md#request-minimal-response).
 * **400 Bad Request**
   * Error caused by the client app, e.g. in case of malformed request or invalid identifier of a resource.
 In most cases, such an error signifies a bug in the client app \(consumer of the API\).
 * **401 Unauthorized**